What is HDL?

 HDL stands for high-density lipoprotein.
 It’s a type of lipoprotein that circulates in your blood.

 Lipoproteins are particles made of lipids (fats) and proteins.
-Their main job is to transport fats, such as cholesterol, throughout your body to the cells that need it.
-This is necessary because fats, due to their chemical structure, are unable to travel solo through your blood.
-They need the help of lipoproteins to get where they need to be.
+Their main job is to transport fats, like cholesterol, throughout your body to the cells that need them.
+Fats need a ride because their chemical structure keeps them from traveling solo through your blood.
+They need help from lipoproteins to get where they need to be.

 What is HDL cholesterol?

 HDL is the “good cholesterol” because it helps your body get rid of extra cholesterol.
-This process, known as reverse cholesterol transport, can lower your risk of cardiovascular disease.
+This process can lower your risk of cardiovascular disease.

 What is the HDL cholesterol normal range?